bemer/containers-on-aws-workshop/03-DeployEcsCluster/README.md

 ![add routing](/03-DeployEcsCluster/images/configure_alb_routing.png)

-Click in **Next: Register Targets** and them in **Nex: Review**.
+Click in **Next: Register Targets** and then in **Next: Review**.
 If your values look correct, click **Create**:

 ![alb creation](/03-DeployEcsCluster/images/alb_creation.png)

 After creating your ALB, you need to update the security group rule so your ALB can access the EC2 instances where your containers will run.
-In order to identify what is the security group applied to your instances, you can access the ECS console, select the cluster `containers-workshop-ecs-cluster` and them select the tab **ECS Instances**.
+In order to identify what is the security group applied to your instances, you can access the ECS console, select the cluster `containers-workshop-ecs-cluster` and then select the tab **ECS Instances**.
 You will see that you have one instance running.
-Them, click in the ECS Instance ID:
+Then, click in the ECS Instance ID:

 ![ecs instance](/03-DeployEcsCluster/images/ecs_instance.png)